bholmesdev/simple-stack/packages/form/README.md

 Astro supports any UI component framework.
 To take advantage of this, simple form helps generate a client-validated form in your framework of choice.

-> Okay, we only support ReactJS today.
-But the rest are on the way 😉
+> ⚠️ Client validation relies on Astro view transitions.
+Ensure [view transitions are enabled](https://docs.astro.build/en/guides/view-transitions/#adding-view-transitions-to-a-page) on your page.

 ### Create a form with the `simple-form` CLI